vitaly-t/pg-promise-demo/TypeScript/README.md

-## TypeScript implementation of pg-promise-demo
+## TypeScript 2.0 implementation of pg-promise-demo

 ### Prerequisites

-* Node.js version 0.11.x or later
+* Node.js version 4.x or later
-* TypeScript, which you can install globally via command `npm install typescript -g`
+* TypeScript 2.x, which you can install globally via command `npm install typescript -g`
 * Typings, which you can install globally via command `npm install typings -g`

 ### Installation